cgx-avenue/notes/90_Career/Siemens/Project-Leaving Siemens.md

 # Letter to Alin
 Dear Alin,

  It's really hard for me to let you know this, but I have to, and would be better for you to hear this from me.
-Previously I would like to have a call with you but you're on OOO.
+Actually I would like to have a call with you but you're on OOO.

 Just wanted to share some news - I'll be leaving Siemens on 11.28th.
 There's an external offer which I already postponed for some time.

-I especially wanted to say a huge thank you for being such an amazing colleague these past two years.
-Working with you has been fantastic - remember when you take me the downtown tour in Munich and sitting on the chairs of the grass next to the museum with Doner in our hands?
-Those are moments I'll always cherish.
-Needless to say the projects we have, those really opened my eyes and freshed
+I especially wanted to say a huge thank you for being such an amazing colleague among these past two years.
+Working with you has been fantastic - remember when you took me to the downtown in Munich and sitting on the chairs of the grass next to the museum with Doner in our hands?
+Those are moments I'll always cherish as life memory.
+Needless to say the projects we had, those really opened my eyes and deepened my knowledge not only technically, but also business wide.

+Without wo

-For a smooth handover, [New Colleague's Name] will be taking over my responsibilities.
-Feel free to reach out if you need anything during the transition.
+For a smooth handover, Wang Qi and me already had a discussion that she will took over.
+Considering now we haven't started the work this FY, I hope this would be easier.
+Feel free to reach out if you need anything during the transition or any other concern.

 Let's definitely stay in touch!
-Here's my LinkedIn: [Your Profile Link] and personal email: [Your Email].
-If you're ever in [Your City], coffee's on me! 😊
+My personal email is: 408628446@qq.com.
+If you're ever in China, coffee's on me! 😊

 Wishing you all the best, and hope to catch up soon!